-Our resettably-sound concurrent zero-knowledge argument follows the design principle of Deng and Lin [7].
+Our resettably-sound concurrent zero-knowledge argument follows the design principle of Deng and Lin [8].
 A rough sketch of their principle follows.
 First, a verifier proves to a prover that it knows its own secret key (or a dummy secret) in a witness-indistinguishable way.
-Then, the prover commits to a dummy value : $c \leftarrow Com(0^n)$ .
-Finally, the prover proves that it knows the witness to the claimed statement or the last commitment c was to the verifier's secret key (or the dummy secret) also in a witness-indistinguishable manner.
+Then, the prover commits to a dummy value for the verifier: $c \leftarrow Com(0^n)$ .
+Finally, the prover proves that it knows the witness to the claimed statement or the last commitment c was to the verifier's secret key (or the dummy secret) also in a witnessindistinguishable manner.

-In the proof of concurrent-soundness of their argument, a knowledge-extractor of the second argument plays a crucial role [7].
-However, in our situation where a cheating prover $P^$ can mount a resetting attack against a verifier (beyond a concurrent attack), partial rewinding strategy of their knowledge-extractor does not work.
+In the proof of concurrent-soundness of their argument, a knowledge-extractor (played by verifier-simulator) of the second argument plays a crucial role [8].
+It extracts some witness from the cheating prover by rewinding strategy.
+However, in our situation where a cheating prover $P^$ can mount a resetting attack against a verifier (beyond a concurrent attack), such rewinding strategy does not work: the extractor must rewind $P^$ while being get itself rewound.

-We address the issue by employing the resettably-extractable conditional commitment scheme from the last section in place of the commitment c.
+We address the problem by employing the resettablyextractable conditional commitment scheme from the last section in place of the commitment c.